 Replace the entire file with a file of exactly the same name

-When you replace a file of exactly the same name with a new file, you will lose any existing metadata and custom metadata applied to that image file.
+When you replace a file of exactly the same name with a new file, you will lose any existing IPTC metadata, custom metadata, and License Expiration Date metadata applied to that image file.
 Both files must have exactly the same name and extension (.jpg, .png) for this to work, however, they can look different (i.e. they can be an edited version of the same image).
 The Libris File ID (found under Basic Info in the right pane) will remain the same.

 Go to Media > Library and find the gallery with the image you would like to replace.
 In the right pane, click the Upload button.

 In the dialog box, look to the right top corner, click the dropdown, and select "Replace existing images."

 Drag the replacement image files into the center pane and the upload will commence.

 It is possible to replace an image such that filename and metadata is intact but the image itself looks different.